Apache Spark MLlib and automated MLflow tracking

 TrainValidationSplit log tuning results as nested MLflow runs:

-- Main or parent run: The info for
+- Main or parent run: The information for

-TrainValidationSplitis logged as the “main” run.
-If there is an active run already, it logs under this active run and does not end the run.
-If there is no active run, then it creates a new run, logs under it, and ends the run before returning.
+TrainValidationSplitis logged to the main run.
+If there is an active run already, information is logged to this active run and the active run is not stopped.
+If there is no active run, MLflow creates a new run, logs to it, and ends the run before returning.

-- Child runs: Each hyperparameter setting tested and its evaluation metric is logged as a child run under the main run.
+- Child runs: Each hyperparameter setting tested and the corresponding evaluation metric are logged to a child run under the main run.

-fit(), we recommend active MLflow run management; that is, wrap the call to
+fit(), Azure Databricks recommends active MLflow run management; that is, wrap the call to

 fit() inside a “